arktypeio/arktype/README.md

 ## How?

-ArkType's isomorphic parser has parallel static and dynamic implementations.
-This means as soon as you type a definition in your editor, you'll know the eventual result at runtime.
+ArkType's mirrored static and dynamic parsers means the feedback you get in your IDE is the same as the eventual parse result at runtime.

 If you're curious, below is an example of what that looks like under the hood.
-If not, close that hood back up, `npm install arktype` and enjoy top-notch developer experience 🧑‍💻
+If not, just close that hood back up, `npm install arktype` and enjoy top-notch developer experience🔥

 ```ts @blockFrom:src/parse/string/shift/operator/operator.ts:parseOperator
 export const parseOperator = (s: DynamicState): void => {